mittwald/go-helm-client/README.md

 ```

 ## Documentation
-For more specific documentation, please refer to the [godoc](https://pkg.go.dev/github.com/mittwald/go-helm-client/) of this library
+For more specific documentation, please refer to the [godoc](https://pkg.go.dev/github.com/mittwald/go-helm-client/) of this library.